How to Find Graduate School Scholarships

 Financial aid awards and scholarships may also be listed on university websites.
 If you are looking for major-specific scholarships, you could benefit from checking the school's website to see if you are automatically considered for them or need to fill out a separate application.

 Additionally, you can reach out to your financial aid advisor or academic advisor to see if they can point you in the direction of any graduate scholarships.
-Your campus has many more resources for graduate students than you may think, and taking advantage of these can be instrumental in helping you get grad school scholarships.
+Your campus has more resources for graduate students than you may think, and taking advantage of these can be instrumental when trying to get grad school scholarships.

 Graduate school scholarships through your school